madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

 1. **Asks for TEXTUAL purchase intent**: The LLM describes their purchase intent in natural language (e.g., "I would very likely purchase this product because...")

-2. **Vectorizes the response**: Uses embedding models (Nomic via Ollama) to convert the text into a vector representation
+2. **Vectorizes the response**: Uses embedding models (like Nomic via Ollama) to convert the text into a vector representation

 3. **Compares to golden intents**: Calculates cosine similarity between the response and 5 pre-defined "golden" intent descriptions that represent each point on the Likert scale